reimagined/resolve/packages/resolve-scripts/src/template/README.md

 If the `version` argument is set, the command updates packages to the specified version.

 ## **Project Structure Overview** 🗂
-[Create ReSolve App](https://www.npmjs.com/package/creat-resolve-app) is an NPM package referencing the latest [reSolve framework package](../../..) versions.
+[Create reSolve App](https://www.npmjs.com/package/create-resolve-app) is an NPM package referencing the latest [reSolve framework package](../../..) versions.
 It consists of the common isomorphic part which describes domain business logic and React components for the presentation.
-No implicit server part is needed - it is encapsulated in `resolve-scripts`, but can be customized using [config](#-configuration-files).
+No implicit server part is needed - it is encapsulated in `resolve-scripts`, but can be customized using [config](#configuration-files-).
 The project also includes unit & E2E testing and deployment assets.
 All source code and functional tests are written in the [ES2016](http://2ality.com/2016/01/ecmascript-2016.html).

 ```
 resolve-app/